Giuseppe Conte approved for Italian prime minister

 Conte's appointment could herald an end to more than two months of political uncertainty in the eurozone's third-biggest economy - but the coalition's eurosceptic and anti-immigrant stance has alarmed senior European officials.

-President Sergio Mattarella met on Wednesday afternoon with Conte, "to whom he gave the mandate to form a government," said Ugo Zampetti, General Secretary of the Italian presidency.
+"I'm aware of the necessity to confirm Italy's place, both in Europe and internationally," said Conte, who cast himself as the "people's lawyer".

-The talks with the president had been delayed amid a furore over claims that Conte had exaggerated his academic experience on his CV.
+"My intent is to give life to a government of the people that looks after their interests.
+I'm ready to defend the interests of Italians in Europe and internationally, maintaining dialogue with European institutions and representatives of other countries."

-He must now finalise his cabinet, which has been the subject of days of tough negotiations between the anti-establishment Five Star Movement and the far-right League.
+Conte, who hails from Five Star, said that he would present head-of-state Mattarella with his cabinet, which has been the subject of days of tough negotiations between Five Star and the League, within "the next few days".

 The list of ministerial candidates must then be endorsed by head-of-state Mattarella before it can seek parliamentary approval.